quangnd159/dangquang.xyz/content/m/ielts.md

 ### Speaking

+My answer to Part 2 was cut off when I hadn't reached the juicy part yet and that makes me a little unsure about my performance.
+The rest of the test was fine, I guess.
+I did pay attention to the length of my answers, but most of the time I read the examiner's facial cues to determine whether I should continue speaking or just finish my response.
+Let's see how it would turn out.

 - **Part 1**: Work, Email, Cinema
 - **Part 2**: A New Place
 - **My performance**: Not as good as I expected and I was quite nervous at the beginning